-Contact Benefits if you’re unsure about your eligibility for UWRP.
+Contact the Integrated Service Center if you’re unsure about your eligibility for UWRP.

 Participating in UWRP is a two-step process: You must first officially designate it as your retirement plan.
 After that, you must enroll to begin making contributions to your UWRP account.

-To start making contributions to your UWRP account, you need to enroll through Fidelity Investments.
+Step 2: To make your investment election and beneficiary designations to your UWRP account, you need to enroll through Fidelity Investments.
 Once you enroll, both your contributions and UW’s matching contributions will begin.

 Because you’re required to participate in a retirement plan, you must enroll within the first two years of becoming eligible.
 If you don’t, you’ll be automatically enrolled, and your contribution will be deposited into the default retirement fund.

 If you’re making a retirement election after 30 days, you need to enroll through Fidelity Investments to begin your retirement contributions, investment elections and beneficiary designation.